SergIvo/dvmn-comic-to-vk/README.md

 ```
 export CLIENT_ID="ID of your VK application"
 export ACCESS_TOKEN="your VK API authentication token"
+export VK_GROUP_ID="ID of the group you want to post to"
 ```
 If you don't have VKontakte application, you can create it [here](https://vk.com/editapp?act=create).
 To make application work properly, choose `Standalone` option when creating it.
 If you run this script without authentication, it will print the link to authentication page to console.
 Follow the link, make necessary permissions and copy token from page URL.